 Florida Homestead Law

-Florida homestead law exempts a Florida resident’s primary home from levy and execution by their judgment creditors through Article X, Section 4 of the Florida Constitution and asset protection planning.
-Due to Florida homestead laws, a judgment creditor cannot force the sale of your home to satisfy a money judgment.
-A recorded judgment does not attach to a debtor’s homestead.
+Florida homestead law protects a Florida resident’s primary home from levy and execution by their judgment creditors through Article X, Section 4 of the Florida Constitution and asset protection planning.
+Due to Florida homestead exemption laws, a judgment creditor cannot force the sale of your home to satisfy a money judgment.
+A recorded judgment does not attach to a debtor’s Florida homestead.
 For the Florida homestead exemption, Courts have liberally expanded definitions of homestead property to include more than just a single family house.
 Condominiums, manufactured homes, and mobile homes are also afforded homestead protection in Florida.

 The homestead provision of the Florida Constitution, sometimes called the Florida Homestead Act, defines homestead as one’s principal place of residence up to one-half acre within a municipality and up to 160 contiguous acres outside a municipality.
 Contiguous property may include lots with separate legal descriptions and separate tax numbers.